LawanGoud/Python-/README.md

 ## Perimeter of Rectangle

+Write a program to calculate the perimeter of a rectangle.

+Note: `Perimeter of Rectangle = 2(Length of Rectangle + Breadth of Rectangle)`

 ## Division of two numbers - 2

+Write a program that reads two numbers A and B and prints the division of two numbers (A/B) as an integer.

 ## Subtraction of two numbers

+Write a program that reads two numbers A and B and prints the subtraction of two numbers (A - B).

 ## Percentage of Boys

+Write a program that reads the percentage of girls in a class and prints the percentage of boys in the class.

+<b>Note</b> : Total percentage of Boys and Girls in a class is 100.

 ## Sum of two numbers - 2

+Write a program that reads two numbers and prints the sum of two numbers in the given format.

 ## Kilometers to Meters

+Write a program to take the number of kilometers as input and convert into meters and print the number of meters.

+<b>Note</b> `1Kilometer = 1000meters`

 ## Percentage

+Write a program that reads a percentage `P` and prints the percentage `P` of the number 200.

 ## Remainder

+Write a program that reads a dividend and a divisor and prints the remainder.